emanguy/Curse-of-Strahd/Ongoing Quests/P'ome's family dishonor.md

 > Oh screw me, screw me, these folk look like they'll sue me
 >
 > I'll get to fleein'; To hell with this scee-in (scene)
+> Got bunches / of dungeons / more traps that I gotta set
+>
+> I'm tired of being blamed
 >

 The original: